-Moreover, at the end of the school year, the Pre-Kindergarten students visit the Kindergarten classes to help them with transition.
+Moreover, at the end of the school year, the Pre-Kindergarten students from Ethel Beckford Richmond's Primary Learning Center's will be invited to visit the Kindergarten classes at Pine Lake Elementary to help them with transition.
 Kindergarten Orientation takes place towards the end of the school year.
 Finally, the Pre-Kindergarten parents are given an opportunity to visit the Kindergarten classes to give them an understanding of the upcoming expectations.